MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 Advantages: none

 Disadvantages: This method is discouraged due to the high cost of ownership and repetitive, manual intensive processes.
-Modern network peer to peer solutions like Delivery Optimization and Peer Cache don't apply when updating Microsoft 365 Apps update from a file share.
+Modern network peer to peer solutions like Delivery Optimization and Peer Cache don't apply when updating Microsoft 365 Apps for enterprise update from a file share.

 End-user notifications: Delivered only by Office.